BenBowers/MWAtdr/README.md

 For building:

 - Docker.
-Any new-ish version with support for multi-stage builds should work, e.g. Docker Engine 20.x.
+Any recent version with support for multi-stage builds should work, e.g. Docker Engine 20.x.
 - Singularity.
 Targeted version 3.5.3.
 (Not required for building on personal machine.)

 For running on Garrawarla: